rubocop/ruby-style-guide/README.md

 ### Magic Comments

 * <a name="magic-comments-first"></a>
-  Place magic comments above all code and documentation.
-Magic comments should only go below shebangs if they are needed in your source file.
+  Place magic comments above all code and documentation, but below the shebang.
 <sup>[[link](#magic-comments-first)]</sup>

   ```ruby